-Interest expense decreased to \$9.4 million in the fourth quarter of 2022 from \$17.4 million in the same period last year.
-The decrease is due to the repurchase of a portion of our 9% Convertible Junior Debentures and repayment of our 2023 Senior Notes and our Federal Home Loan Bank Advance.
+Interest expense decreased to \$9.4 million in the first quarter of 2023 from \$14.9 million in the same period last year.
+The decrease is due to the repurchase of a portion of our 9% Convertible Junior Debentures and repayment of our 2023 Senior Notes and our Federal Home Loan Bank Advance in 2022.